-Nodules are loaded into shipping containers and secured using standard container vessel means for safely securing container payloads.
-This method eliminates vessel stability concerns related to liquefaction of the load.
-This also provides economic benefits, increasing the range of ports where the nodules can be transported.
+Nodules are offloaded from the AUVs into storage onboard the vessel.
+The current economic models assume the use of bulk ore transport vessels.
+We continue to explore alternative novel methods, such as containerizing the nodules onboard the vessel.
+This method could eliminate vessel stability concerns related to liquefaction of the load.
+This also provides economic benefits, increasing the number of ports where the nodules can be transported.